Pit Design Scenarios

 Each scenario contains all settings that are particular to a design.
 This includes:

-• The constraint strings used to instruct the design of the pit shell (the same phase shell contours will be available to all scenarios for selection)
+- The constraint strings used to instruct the design of the pit shell.

-• Pit conditioning settings such as Blending Distance, maximum width changes, area, deviation and inside/outside fillet radii (either for the whole design or for specific benches.
-More...
+- Pit conditioning settings such as blending distance, maximum width changes, area, deviation, and inside or outside fillet radii (either for the whole design or for specific benches).
+See Auto Design - Conditioning.

-• Berm tapering settings including the road taper distance and width for both inside and outside, and a flat road distance.
-More...
+- Berm tapering settings including the road taper distance and width for both inside and outside, and a flat road distance.
+See Auto Design - Berm Tapering.

-Changing a scenario will automatically reinstate previously saved settings for the pit and phase combination.
-You will be prompted to save data if any unsaved changes are detected when swapping scenarios or creating a new scenario.
+Changing a scenario automatically reinstates previously saved settings for the pit and phase combination.
+You are prompted to save data if any unsaved changes are detected when swapping scenarios or creating a new scenario.

-By default, when creating an automated pit design for the first time, a scenario will be created.
-Each scenario is named automatically using the following naming convention:
+By default, when creating an automated pit design for the first time, a scenario is created.
+Each scenario is named automatically using the following naming convention.

-For example, for phase "P1_PH1" (pit1, phase 1), the default scenario name for the first design will be "P1_PH1_SC1", followed by "P1_PH1_SC2" and so on.
-This naming system is automatic and will update each time a new Pit or Phase is selected in the Auto Pit Design task.
+For example, for phase “P1_PH1” (pit 1, phase 1), the default scenario name for the first design is “P1_PH1_SC1”, followed by “P1_PH1_SC2”, and so on.
+This naming system is automatic and updates each time a new Pit or Phase is selected in the Auto Pit Design task.

 All scenario creation is performed using the Auto Pit Design task.